Regulatory actions for Jan. 14, 2026

 Jan.
 14, 2026

-Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Argenx, Biogen, Bio Usawa, Fortress, Pharmaessentia, Sentynl, Solid.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Boston Scientific, Iotamotion, Miach Orthopaedics.

 Briefs